Cheapest and Most Expensive Ivy League Schools

 If you’re on the hunt for more affordable schools to round out your list, check out our school search tool.
 Our detailed algorithm lets you filter through hundreds of colleges using dozens of factors, including cost.

 If you’re unsure of your actual chances at any of these schools, try our free Chancing Engine!
-It will help you predict your odds, understand how you stack up against other applicants, and suggest aspects of your profile to improve.
-Unlike other solely stats-based chancing calculators, ours considers your profile holistically, taking into consideration your quantitative stats, qualitative extracurriculars, and demographic background.
+It will help you predict your odds, understand how you stack up against other applicants, and suggest parts of your profile to improve.
+Unlike other solely stats-based chancing calculators, ours considers your profile holistically, considering your quantitative stats, qualitative extracurriculars, and demographic background.

 Tips for Saving Money in College